-We first show that the computation of χ is log-space reducible to determining the number of vertices that are reachable (via a directed path) from a given vertex in a given graph.
-On input (G, s, t), the reduction computes the number of vertices that are reachable from s in the graph G and compares this number to the number of vertices reachable from s in the graph G' obtained by omitting t from G. Clearly, these two numbers are different if and only if vertex t is reachable from vertex v (in the graph G).
-An alternative reduction that uses a single query is presented in Exercise 5.28.
-Combining either of these reductions with a non-deterministic logspace machine that computes the number of reachable vertices, we obtain a nondeterministic log-space machine that computes χ .
-This can be shown by relying either on the non-adaptivity of these reductions or on the fact that the solutions for the target problem have logarithmic length; see Exercise 5.29.
-Thus, we focus on providing a non-deterministic log-space machine for computing the number of vertices that are reachable from a given vertex in a given graph.
+We first show that the computation of χ is log-space reducible (by two queries)20 to determining the number of vertices that are reachable (via a directed path) from a given vertex in a given graph.
+On input (G, s, t), the reduction computes the number of vertices that are reachable from s in the graph G and compares this number to the number of vertices reachable from s in the graph obtained by deleting t from G. Clearly, the two numbers are different if and only if vertex t is reachable from vertex v (in the graph G).
+(An alternative reduction that uses a single query is presented in Exercise 5.22.)
+Note that if computing f is log-space reducible by a constant number of queries to computing some function g and there exists a non-deterministic log-space machine that computes f (see Exercise 5.23).
+Thus, we focus on providing a non-deterministic log-space machine that computes that compute the number of vertices that are reachable from that compute the number of vertices that are reachable from that computes f (see Exercise 5.23).